SnehaSinghwe/crewai-insider-trading/Readme.md

 ## Features

-- **SEC Data Retrieval**: Automated fetching of SEC filings from the last 24 hours
+- **SEC Data Retrieval**: Automated fetching of SEC filings from the last 24 hours or around
 - **Insider Trading Analysis**: Analysis of Form 4 filings and insider transactions
 - **Data Visualization**: Interactive charts comparing current and historical data
 - **Comprehensive Reports**: HTML reports with insights and actionable intelligence